 Most Australian Internet users (60%) read online reviews or blogs, and are likely to look at up to five reviews before making a decision.
 Experiences at hotels and motels or restaurants and bars prove to be the subject of most reviews, with the average number posted in the last year being 14 – almost double the 2015 average of 8.

 If you’re not generating online reviews of your business, or regularly publishing blog posts, you are ignoring a very important decision-making factor when it comes to how people decide whether to contact you or buy from you, particularly in Queensland.

 If you manage the marketing for any kind of public gathering place – like a restaurant, bar, hair salon, shopping centre, gym or sporting venue – then social media is a major marketing channel for you and you need to be promoting your venue via social media.

 How we help with social media

 Even if you’re not a big fan of social media yourself - the fact is that you can no longer afford to ignore the surge in social media platforms as a serious sphere of influence and preferred method of communication.

 Not sure about your website’s responsiveness?
-Contact us if you would like help with assessing your website and to get a quote for redesigning to be responsive
+Contact us if you would like help with assessing your website and to get a quote for redesigning it to be responsive

 Want to get on Social Media?
-We have two low cost packages to get you setup with a professional looking presence on relevant social media platforms.
+We have two low-cost packages to get you set up with a professional-looking presence on relevant social media platforms.
 Our Social Media Setup Services.

-If you’d like to try social media marketing, contact us for details of the various types of done for you campaigns we can help you with – including Facebook, Twitter and Linkedin.
+If you’d like to try social media marketing, contact us for details of the various types of done-for-you campaigns we can help you with – including Facebook, Twitter and Linkedin.